Quality Software Solutions

 Opening Drives

-Drives can be opened from the command line by using the -drive: command, followed by either a drive letter or a drive number.
-If a drive letter is specified, a logical drive is opened and if a drive number is specified, a physical drive is specified (see Editing Drives for more information).
+Drives can be opened from the command line by using the -drive: command, followed by either a drive label or a drive number.
+If a drive label is specified, a logical drive is opened and if a drive number is specified, a physical drive is specified (see Editing Drives for more information).
 For example:

 010editor -drive:C -drive:1